top of page

 Strokkur hot spring by Geysir erupting in winter

-In 1935 a channel was cut through the silica rim around its vent.
-The ditch resulted in a lowering of the water level and restored Geysir's activity.
-The channel soon became clogged with silica, and eruptions all but ceased.
-In 1981, the ditch was cleared again.
-By then, those who had authority over the hot spring realized it could be stimulated – on special occasions – by adding soap to it.
-Due to environmental concerns, the method was soon abandoned.
-The last time Geysir displayed its grandeur was following the Icelandic National Day earthquakes in 2000.
-It spewed its boiling water 122 m high and thus became the highest-known geyser in history.
+In 1935, a channel was created through the silica rim surrounding Geysir's vent.
+This channel caused the water level to decrease, resulting in a restoration of Geysir's activity.
+However, the channel soon became blocked with silica, and the eruptions of Geysir almost completely ceased.
+In 1981, the channel was cleared once again.
+By this time, those in charge of the hot spring realized that Geysir could be stimulated by adding soap to it on special occasions.
+However, due to environmental concerns, this method was eventually abandoned.
+The last time Geysir erupted was after the Icelandic National Day earthquakes in 2000.
+It shot boiling water up to 122 meters high, which made it the highest-known geyser eruption in history.

 Strokkur has taken over the responsibility of splashing boiling water from the hot spring